Philosophy 2: Happiness

 - In-person course venue: Sixth Form Centre, St Albans Girls' School, Sandridgebury Lane, St Albans, AL3 6DB.
 The venue has ample free parking.
 Tea, coffee, and biscuits included.

-All eleven sessions plus Study & Practice Day - Normal price: £112.50
+All eleven sessions plus Study & Practice Day: Normal price £112.50

 Course dates (provisional)